sai-ydev/mighty_iot/index.md

 # Firmware Download

 The ESP8266 in the kit comes with the firmware installed on the hardware.
 For future firmware updates, the latest build of Micropython is available from [here](http://micropython.org/download#esp8266).
+(Todo: Tutorial on installing the firmware)

-### Workshop kit contents
+# Workshop kit contents

 Your workshop kit contains the following components: